Assists family caregivers in their expanding roles by providing program components that will ease family caregiver stress and increase coping.

 - Grandparent caregiver or older relative (55 years of age or older) that is the primary care provider for a child related by blood, marriage, adoption, legal custody or informal relationship.

-- Adult family members or other individual who is a provider of in-home and community care to an Elder to assist in activities of daily living.
+- Adult family members or other individuals who provide in-home and community care to an Elder to assist in activities of daily living.

-If you meet one of these categories, contact Angela to find out what kind of services are available to you as a Caregiver.
+If you meet one of these categories, contact AJ Warren at 541-444-8212 to find out what kind of services are available to you as a Caregiver.

-One of the major afflictions that caregivers face is BURNOUT!
-In order to assist caregivers to maintain their own personal health; physical and emotional, the Program offers respite care for caregivers of frail elders.
+One of the major afflictions that caregivers face is burnout.
+In order to assist caregivers to maintain their own personal, physical and emotional health, the Program offers respite care for caregivers of frail elders.
 The respite time is time for the primary caregiver to attend meetings, appointments, personal errands and to take a break in their caregiver role.

 Grandparents that are need of Respite care from caring for their minor grandchildren are referred to their local public Respite services program.
 Current federal regulations do allow the Title VI Program to provide respite care to Grandparent Caregivers.

-Do you need to find a local support group in your area?
-There are so many support groups available in all areas, the Elders Program can assist you in locating one that suites you.!
+There are many support groups available in all areas and the Elders Program can assist you in locating one that suites your needs.

-Are you in need of training in your caregiver duties?
-How to lift someone correctly, first aid, CPR, or any other classes that will assist you in your role as a caregiver, contact the Elders Program to discuss what your needs are.
+If you in need of training for your caregiver duties, the Elders Program can assist you with finding classes.
+Examples are how to lift someone correctly, first aid, and CPR.
+These and other classes will assist you in your role as a caregiver, so contact the Elders Program to discuss what your needs are.

-We also have some books, audio tapes and videos on caregiving that can be loaned out.
-Stop in and see what we have!
+We also have books, audio tapes and videos on caregiving that can be loaned out.
+Stop in to see what we have available for you.